Wilfred/difftastic/doc/testing.md

 [tree-sitter-clojure](https://github.com/sogaiu/tree-sitter-clojure)
 has been tested using a variety of methods.

+_Note_: The description below is somewhat out-of-date.
+Once the currently used methods stabilize a bit, the following content may get updated.

 ## The Details

 This document will touch on some of those methods and why they were